Mature Masculine

 Fear-based resistance: "We've always done it this way."
 Resistance driven by anxiety rather than wisdom.
 True conservation can explain why something is worth preserving.

-Nostalgia: Romanticizing the past without honestly assessing it.
-True conservation is honest about the past—preserving what was valuable and acknowledging what was not.
+Nostalgia: Romanticizing the past without honest assessment.
+True conservation preserves what was valuable and acknowledges what was not.

 Reactionary opposition: Resisting anything new.
 True conservation is positive, not reactive.
 It knows what it's preserving and why.